User Registration & Email Verification

 Create a

-membershipdocument linking the user to the tenant asowner. -
+membershipdocument linking the user to the team asowner. -

 Send a verification email containing a one-time link: